bayashi/xfg/README.md

-      --no-group-separator       Do not print a separator between groups of lines --no-indent                Do not print an indent string --no-pager                 Do not invoke with the Pager --group-separator string   Print this string instead of '--' between groups of lines (default "--") --indent string            Indent string for the top of each line (default " ") --color-path string        Color name to highlight keywords in a path (default "cyan")
+      --no-group-separator       Do not print a separator between groups of lines --no-indent                Do not print an indent string --no-pager                 Do not invoke with the Pager -q, --quiet                    Do not write anything to standard output.
+Exit immediately with zero status if any match is found
+      --group-separator string   Print this string instead of '--' between groups of lines (default "--") --indent string            Indent string for the top of each line (default " ") --color-path string        Color name to highlight keywords in a path (default "cyan")